Data 0: README

 Strategically, make your organization more readily adaptive in an era of relentless, rapid disruption—natural disasters, trade upheavals, even wars, and more—by forming ecosystems with more resilient supply chains.
 Ecosystems have long looked good on paper, but now technology has caught up with the theory.
 Dataspaces for trusted cross-organizational data sharing serve as a key enabler for actual resource exchange across an ecosystem’s interconnected organizations.
 See Data 1: Ecosystems 2.0 – Built on Data

-Operationally, accelerate to ‘China speed’ and cut costs by adopting digital twins.
-Why destroy your product to test safety or reliability when a digital replica can do it faster, cheaper, and repeatedly?
-Until recently, accessing primary data across multiple supply chain tiers for accurate digital twins was a bottleneck.
-Now, dataspace technology can eliminate that hurdle.
-It can provide the critical primary scope-3 supply chain data so you can trace quality problems and faulty parts for targeted recalls, and reduce CO2 emissions with Product Carbon Footprint (PCF) tracking.
-With AI, achieve fast returns by fine-tuning existing global Large Language Models (LLMs) with local training data that reflects your unique context, amplifying your competitive edge.
-And yes, use dataspace technology to bridge internal data silos and extract relevant training data quickly.
+Operationally, accelerate to ‘China speed’ and reduce costs—such as by adopting digital twins.
+Why destroy a physical product to test safety or reliability when a digital replica can do it faster, cheaper, and repeatedly?
+Until recently, accessing primary data across multiple supply chain tiers for accurate digital twins was a major bottleneck.
+Now, dataspace technology removes that hurdle.
+It unlocks two key value levers: (1) data chains and (2) AI-ready data.
+Firstly, data chains: They provide critical primary Scope 3 supply chain data for various use cases, including tracing quality issues and faulty parts for targeted recalls, as well as reducing CO₂ emissions through Product Carbon Footprint (PCF) tracking.
+Secondly, “get your company’s data ready for generative AI” (Davenport & Tiwari 2024).
+To maximize value and amplify your competitive advantage—your “Differentiated GenAI,” so to speak—Large Language Models (LLMs) must be trained on proprietary information and historical business data that reflect how you run your business.
+This is where Retrieval-Augmented Generation (RAG) comes in, enhancing LLMs by integrating external knowledge retrieval to improve accuracy, relevance, and competitive differentiation while reducing hallucinations.
+Dataspace technology bridges internal data silos and connects seamlessly with key external business partners to efficiently extract relevant training data—without complex system integrations—while ensuring built-in data governance.

-(b) data products (see Data 3: Data products, digital twins)
+(2) Data products: Raw data refinement (see Data 3: Data products, digital twins)

 • Auto 6: Sustainability with Catena-X